particl/particl-desktop/README.md

 #### Interact with particl-core daemon

-You can directly interact with the daemon ran by the Electron version.
+You can directly interact with the daemon ran by the Electron version:

 ```
 ./particl-cli -testnet getblockchaininfo